Fraction calculator

 c) Write a previous answer (new numerator 43) over the denominator 5.

-For adding, subtracting, and comparing fractions, it is suitable to adjust both fractions to a common (equal, identical) denominator.
+It is suitable to adjust both fractions to a common (equal) denominator for adding fractions.
 The common denominator you can calculate as the least common multiple of both denominators - LCM(10, 5) = 10.
-In practice, it is enough to find the common denominator (not necessarily the lowest) by multiplying the denominators: 10 × 5 = 50.
+It is enough to find the common denominator (not necessarily the lowest) by multiplying the denominators: 10 × 5 = 50.
 In the following intermediate step, cancel by a common factor of 5 gives 43/2.

-In other words - one hundred twenty-nine tenths plus forty-three fifths = forty-three halfs.
+In other words, one hundred twenty-nine tenths plus forty-three fifths equals forty-three halves.

 Rules for expressions with fractions: